top of page

 Should I Hire a Certified Solar Installer?

-Yes, hiring a certified solar installer is a good idea for homeowners and solar companies alike.
-Certified solar technicians have the expertise to design, install, and maintain solar systems safely and efficiently.
-They understand local regulations and solar permitting requirements, ensuring compliance.
-A certified installer understands the proper functioning of solar power systems, maximizing energy production and return on investment.
+Yes, hiring a certified solar installer is a good idea for home and business owners alike.
+Certified installers have the expertise to safely design, install, and maintain solar systems.
+They are well-versed in local regulations and solar permitting requirements, ensuring compliance and maximizing energy production.

 Why Are Solar Installer Certifications Important?

-How Can I Verify if Some is a Certified Solar Installer?
+How Can I Verify if Someone is a Certified Solar Installer?

-To verify a solar installer’s certification, you can consult the certifying organization responsible for their solar installer certification.
-Most reputable solar certification programs maintain public directories or databases on their websites where you can search for certified professionals by name or location.
-These resources are reliable and offer a straightforward way to confirm the certification status of a solar installer.
+You can verify a solar installer’s certification by checking with the certifying organization.
+Most reputable solar certification programs, like NABCEP, maintain online directories where you can search for certified professionals by name or location.
+These resources offer a quick and reliable way to confirm solar installer certification.

 What Are The Differences Between Solar Installer Certifications Vs. Licenses?